preangelleo/openclaw_wechat_public_account/README.md

 ## 5. Development & Deployment Guide

 ### A. One-Click Deployment (Recommended)
+**Target Server**: `animagent.ai` (Production)
-We provide a script `deployment.sh` that handles sync, build, and restart.
+We provide a script `deployment.sh` that handles syncing code, updating config, building, and restarting the service on the remote server.

+**Creating a new deployment**:
+Always use this script to deploy changes to the production server.
+Do not try to run manual docker commands unless debugging.

 ```bash
 # From local project root